ruthyee12/CEPARCO_IP/README.md

 - implements the Gaussian Mixture Model (GMM) for background subtraction.
 - utilizes multithreading to parallelize computations across multiple CPU cores.
 - designed to compare performance against the optimized ViBE algorithm.
+- comparing the GMM is just for curiousity purposes

 ## How to Run the Project
 - download ffmpeg through: https://ffmpeg.org/download.html